kikito/i18n.lua/README.md

 Specs
 =====
-This project uses [telescope](https://github.com/norman/telescope) for its specs.
-If you want to run the specs, you will have to install telescope first.
+This project uses [busted](https://github.com/olivinelabs/busted) for its specs.
+If you want to run the specs, you will have to install it first.
 Then just execute the following from the root inspect folder:

-    tsc -f spec/*
+    busted